Bluecraft-AI/apollo-scraper/README.md

 # 🚀 Apollo Lead Scraper - Vercel Deployment

+This repository serves as the main hub for the Apollo Lead Scraper with automated webhook delivery, hosted at [data.bluecraftleads.com](https://data.bluecraftleads.com).

 **What this does:** Automatically gets contact information (leads) from Apollo.io and delivers them via webhook.
 Fully automated with native Apify integration!

 ## 🎯 What You Get